Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Characters have a total of 7 inventory slots.
 Most items such as a magazine or a flashlight take up one slot, and small items can be bundled together.

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (e.g. filling all 7 slots) takes twice the amount of damage and makes SPE saves with [-].
+Anyone carrying a full inventory (e.g. filling all 7 slots) must roll on the Wounds Table and fall prone when they are hit.
 A PC cannot carry more items than their inventory allows.

 As carrying bulky weapons would raise suspicion, it is generally assumed that PCs keep their bulky weapons hidden in their car or at home, unless the players say otherwise.